jwdelta/CanSys/README.md

 **R Packages:**
 - ANNOVAR: Utilized for annotating which genes are associated with variations.
 Please also download the gene-based annotation file "refGene" (build: hg38).
 - rGMMtest: Utilized for fitting Gaussian Mixture Model (GMM) to 1D data and assigning data points to individual Gaussian components.
-(This R package is currently under submission.)
+(This R package is accompanied by a manuscript currently under submission)
 - optparse: Facilitates the parsing of command-line options in R scripts.
 - fgsea: Fast Gene Set Enrichment Analysis tool.